Can you bring a Laser Hair Removal Claim?

 Does the Scarring disappear?

-Much will depend upon the nature and severity of the scarring and whether you beceive the best advice following the treatment.
+Much will depend upon the nature and severity of the scarring and whether you receive the best advice following the treatment.

-Unfortunately it is a sad fact that damage from laser hair removal burns or laser hair removal blisters can result in permanent scarring.
+Unfortunately, it is a sad fact that damage from laser hair removal burns or laser hair removal blisters can result in permanent scarring.

-In every case, and how ever bad the scarring, it is worth finding out whether you are able to make a claim.
-Of course with permanent scarring the compensation amounts are that much higher and towards the top end of the relevant scales.
+In every case, and however bad the scarring, it is worth finding out whether you are able to claim compensation.
+Of course with permanent scarring the compensation amounts are much higher and towards the top end of the relevant scale.

-Depending upon your particular circumstances, any claim for laser hair- removal compensation will take into account not only the physcical effects of the treament but also the way in which the treatmnent has impacted your life as a whole.
+Depending upon your particular circumstances, any claim for laser hair- removal compensation will take into account not only the physical effects of the treatment but also the way in which the treatment has impacted your life as a whole.

 What to do if you have Laser Hair Removal Burns?

-- If you have suffered laser hair removal burns following laser hair removal then the first priority will be to obtain any medical advice and treatment straight away.
+- If you have suffered laser hair removal burns following laser hair removal, then the first priority will be to seek medical attention and obtain any medical advice straight away.
 This might be from your GP or depending upon the severity of your injuries, your local hospital.

 - Seeking medical treatment right away is especially important if you have suffered laser burns.
 Your doctor will be able to tell you the most appropriate treatment.
-The sooner you receive the treatment then the less chance of there being further complications down the line.
+The sooner you receive the treatment, then the less chance of there being further complications down the line.
 It’s important to be aware that even though the extent of the damage to your skin may not be immediately apparent seeking urgent medical attention is crucial

-- You need to remember to keep taking photographs of your injuries so that you can produce a time line of evidence which will show how the laser hair removal injuries progressed.
-Photographs of laser treatment are often the best source of evidence and will no doubt assist when coming to value your compensation claim.
+- You need to remember to keep taking photographs of your injuries so that you can produce a timeline of medical evidence which will show how the laser hair removal injuries progressed.
+Photographs of laser treatment are often the best source of evidence and will no doubt assist when coming to value personal injury claims of this type.

-- You should advise your practitioner what side effects you’ve experienced and see your GP to get advice if there is a possible infection.
-If you have visited your GP or Hospital for advice about laser hair removal treatment then your medical records will be a valuable souce of information in the context of bringing laser hair removal claims.
-For instance your records should explain the cause of the pain and any scarring which will assist your solicitor when they come to assess laser hair removal claims.
+- You should advise your practitioner about what side effects you’ve experienced and see your GP to get advice if there is a possible infection.
+If you have visited your GP or Hospital for advice about laser hair removal treatment, then your medical records will be a valuable source of information in the context of bringing laser hair removal claims.
+For instance your medical records should explain the cause of the pain and any scarring which will assist your solicitor when they come to assess laser hair removal claims.

-Contact as soon as possible so you can receive expert advice on bringing your beauty treatment claim and claim compensation.
+Contact us for free as soon as possible so you can receive expert advice on the claims process for bringing your beauty treatment claim and claim compensation.